Philadelphia Orchestra: Recordings

+From 1935 to 1976, The Philadelphia Orchestra performed as The Robin Hood Dell Orchestra for a summer concert series held at Robin Hood Dell, an outdoor stage in Fairmount Park.
+Close to 50 recordings were released under The Robin Hood Dell Orchestra name.

 In May 2005, the Philadelphia Orchestra announced a three-year recording partnership with the Finnish label Ondine, the Orchestra's first recording contract in 10 years.
 The resumption of a regular recording program was one of Christoph Eschenbach's stated priorities as music director.
-A number of recordings have been released since November 2005, to international acclaim.
+Eight recordings were released after November 2005 to largely positive reviews.

 On September 21, 2006, the Philadelphia Orchestra became the first major United States orchestra to sell downloads of its performances directly from the orchestra's website.
 While other American orchestras had downloads of their music on the internet, the Philadelphia Orchestra said it was the first to offer the downloads without a distributor.
 In 2010, the orchestra abandoned this practice and formed a partnership with IODA, a digital distribution company with downloads available through a variety of online retailers, including iTunes, Amazon.com, Rhapsody, and eMusic.

 In other media, musicians from the orchestra were featured in a documentary film by Daniel Anker, Music from the Inside Out, which received theatrical release and television airings.

-The orchestra received its first Grammy Award in 2022, for their recording of the first and third symphonies of Florence Price.
+The orchestra received a Grammy Award in 2022, for their recording of the first and third symphonies of Florence Price.